mkcom/css/README.md

 .listingCard_content { }
 ```

+  * Compound words in class names must be written in camelCase.
   * `.listingCard` is the “block” and represents the higher-level component
   * `.listingCard_title` is an “element” and represents a descendant of `.listingCard` that helps compose the block as a whole.
-  * `.listingCard-featured` is a “modifier” and represents a different state or variation on the `.listingCard` block.
+  * `.listingCard-featured` is a “modifier” and represents a different variation on the `.listingCard` block.

 ### ID selectors